dtkaplan/USCOTS/PlenarySession/Outline.md

 * Decision-making is often rooted in understanding causation.
 * Need to account for covariates when making decisions.
 * Statistics is about describing variation in the context of what remain unexplained.
+* Students are often paralyzed when faced with analysis of observational data from a first course.
+* Need to empower...

 The Common Core